[Sir] Jonah Barrington

 Works

-• Personal Sketches of his Own Times, 3 vols.
+• Personal Sketches of His Own Times, 3 vols.
 (London: Colburn, Colburn & Bentley 1827-32) [see details]

 • The Rise and Fall of the Irish Nation: A Full Account of the Bribery & Corruption by which the Union was carried; The Family Histories of the Members of Voted Away the Irish Parliament; With an Extraordinary Black List of the Title, Places, and Pensions which they Received for their Corrupt Votes; (Paris: G. G. Bennis 1833), 8, xiii, 497pp.; Do. [another edn.]
 (Dublin: James Duffy 1853), xix, 26-399pp.; Do. [another edn.]
 (NY: Sadleir 1887); Do. [digital edn.]
 (Dublin: Eneclann 2008).
-[Digital view available at Library of Congress - online; accessed 10.03.2024]
+[Available at Library of Congress - online; accessed 10.03.2024]

-Mod. editions
+Modern editions

 • Hugh B. Staples, ed., The Ireland of Sir Jonah Barrington: Selections from His Personal Sketches (Washington: Catholic Univ. of Ameria 1967).